deciduously/music/post.md

 }
 ```

 I'll briefly cover the other tidbits: `default_output_device()` attempts to find the running system's currently configured default audio device, and a [`Sink`](https://docs.rs/rodio/0.10.0/rodio/struct.Sink.html) is an abstraction for handling multiple sounds.
 It works like an audio track.
 You can `append()` a new `Source` of sound, and the first one appended starts the track.
-A newly appended track will play after whatever is playing finishes, but a `rodioL::source::SineWive` is an infinite source.
+A newly appended track will play after whatever is playing finishes, but a `rodio::source::SineWive` is an infinite source.

 Finally, we have to `sleep_until_end()` the thread until the sound completes playing (which for `SineWave` is never), or else the program will move right along and exit.
 You'll have to kill this run with `Ctrl-C`, this sound will play forever.